 The underwriter is entitled to a deferred fee of \$0.35 per Unit, or \$7,780,500 in the aggregate, and a discretionary deferred fee of \$2,000,000.
-The deferred fee will become payable to the underwriter from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.
+The deferred discount would have become payable to the underwriter from the amounts held in the Trust Account solely in the event that the Company completed a Business Combination, subject to the terms of the underwriting agreement.
+Even though the services the underwriter owed Learn CW for such deferred compensation had already been provided in full in connection with Learn CW's IPO, on September 1, 2023, the underwriter gratuitously waived its entitlement to the deferred compensation.
+The underwriter was not provided, and will not be provided, any consideration in exchange for its waiver of their entitlement to the payment of the deferred compensation.